 Stellar Level Design

 Traversing the dangerous Talos I station presents the player with many options.
 Between the aforementioned moving furniture, external airlocks and the many maintenance ducts, Talos is a Cluedo board of hidden paths and shortcuts.
 Yu has a certain freedom aboard the unfriendly vessel, one that stealthier or more patient player will revel in exploiting.
 This intimate relationship with the game-world also drives a player to appreciate the richness of the atmosphere, attention to detail and depth of the ship’s design.
-The ship is a mish-mash of styles for instance, each part functioning as a time-capsule for the alternate timeline in which Yu exists or the fact that the longer you spend on the the vessel, the more the layouts of utilities and workspaces make sense.
+The ship is a mish-mash of styles, for instance, each part functioning as a time-capsule for the alternate timeline in which Yu exists or the fact that the longer you spend on the vessel, the more the layouts of utilities and workspaces make sense.
 The once labyrinthine departments becoming second-nature like the Resi Evil mansion did.

 Prey is an good-looking game, mostly.
 It covers any visual sins with impressive lighting and environmental effects.
 The sound design is solid; aiding a player while sneaking or hiding while sending shivers down the spine at the appropriate moments.